entando/entando-docs/docs/draft/extendingAppBuilder/tutorial-extending-app-builder.md

 if you run the command `npm @entando/fpg ab-app testing` inside your home directory, a directory named `testing` will be created inside your home and it will contain the app.

-All the dependencies will be already installed and you can just `cd` inside the project directory and run `npm run` to see your app running.
+All the dependencies will be already installed and you can just `cd` inside the project directory and run `npm start` to see your app running.

 ## Understanding the Stand Alone environment

 each app-builder, as it has been stated already, can run both in a stand alone mode and in an integrated mode.

-When you run the app with `npm run` you will be looking at the standalone mode.
+When you run the app with `npm start` you will be looking at the standalone mode.

 In this environment you'll be looking at the screens of your app inside a predefined default page.